JonnyGamer/JonnyGamer.github.io/blogface.md

 ---

+## Jun 30, 2020 <sub><sup>I almost forgot</sup></sub>
+    Hhhey, how do you like this.
+I am writing a blogface blog article for the day for my readers.
+I hope you enjoy reading such things as these.
+Because I spend good time and effort into making crazy stuff like this.
+I mean, how dare you say that to me.
+I can't even.
+I should just stop now.
+Insensitivities.
+Yeah maybe I'll go.
+Yo0 all don't see quality hwen you sea it.
+I mene I hav the best quality oot there.
+I evn have bettr qualitlity than most.
+When I go and check up on certain activities, I am usually most always deeply disappointed.
+Maybe I'll try out pointers.
+Then I can have acces to et al!
+You'll see and you'll be so sorry you'll be.
+I am here.
+I know beyytter then most will wish.
+But don't say I never warned you because I didn't even warn.
+I mean it's throwing all sorts of crazy errors whyyy `whyeven` someday, I will be honored to share with you the grand story of how -1 came to be.
+But that will be somother time.
+I cannot even begin to comprehend it.
+You won't even get half of all of it.<br>
+    They know. they know. they know. they know. they know. they know.
+THhey KnwowW.
+They knoW.
+THEY ALL KNOW> THEY ALL THKNW........... <sup>thy self they know</sup> they know and you'll see.
+One day they will win them all. they know. they. they know. `I figured it all out :see:` they KNOW.
+I will show they selve this immortal state. wonk yeht. wonk yeht. wonk yeht. .they know .they know .
+IT;s here ;;; whait and see what it has becomel advanced.
+Ths is even egetting to me.
+TOday I will writing the biggets blogg ever even and a half..
+WOW this is insanely senile. <sub><sub>I WILL WINN</sub></sup> sorry for the excuses I E

 ## Jun 29, 2020 <sub><sup>this is today</sup></sub>
     Yo check it out, I'm setting up my website.
 I learned how to use Markdown and some of HTML.
 Secret -1s await.
 I must make a unique emoji `:-1:` Greatness AwaitS.